 The Department of History at King’s is acknowledged as one of the best in the world.
-We are ranked 5th in the UK and 19th in the world in the 2017 QS World University Rankings by Subject, 6th in The Guardian University Guide 2018 and 11th in The Times and Sunday Times Good University Guide 2015.
-Both our teaching and research have consistently received exceptionally high ratings in league tables, teaching assessments and the RAE.
-We have achieved consistently good results in the National Student Survey (92% student satisfaction rating in 2014).
+We are ranked 5th in the UK and 19th in the world in the 2017 QS World University Rankings by Subject, 6th in The Guardian University Guide 2018 and 10th in The Times and Sunday Times Good University Guide 2018.
+In the 2014 Research Excellence Framework, the department was ranked 5th in the UK for research quality and 7th for power.
+We have achieved consistently good results in the National Student Survey (88% student satisfaction rating in 2017).
 We have a thriving graduate community and our undergraduates go on to a variety of careers and further study.
 Our Athena Swan bronze award - the first to be won by a history department in England - demonstrates our exceptional commitment to diversity and inclusion.

 The Department of History at King's reflects a long and distinguished tradition of cutting edge research.
 King's historians are based in a young, vibrant department, whose staff members are world leaders in a spectrum of historical research, from the ancient to contemporary world.
 We are particularly proud of the connections we make between different periods and places, an element that plays an important part in our teaching.